Website Caching Explained: Types, Benefits, and How to Choose the Right One for Your Hosting

 What is Caching?

-Why Caching Matters to Your Web Hosting Choice?
+Why Caching Matters When Choosing a Web Host?

 For beginners looking for a web host, understanding caching is essential because it directly impacts the speed and performance of your website.